Portland in 48 Hours: Rose City Essentials

 Evening

-Dinner and evening stroll in the Pearl District
+Dinner and drinks in the Pearl District

 Where to Stay Tonight